awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-campaign.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Priority`  <a name="cfn-pinpoint-campaign-priority"></a>
-The priority of the in\-app message campaign\.
+An integer between 1 and 5, inclusive, that represents the priority of the in\-app message campaign, where 1 is the highest priority and 5 is the lowest\.
 If there are multiple messages scheduled to be displayed at the same time, the priority determines the order in which those messages are displayed\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)